-The Ohio Revised Code requires the District to reserve (encumber) appropriations when commitments are made.
-Encumbrances outstanding at year end are canceled, and reappropriated in the subsequent year.
+The Ohio Revised Code requires the District to reserve (encumber) appropriations when individual commitments are made.
+The District reserves (encumbers) appropriations for commitments.
+The reservation is accomplished through the Then and Now certification allowed under Ohio law.
+Unpaid commitments at year end are encumbered in the subsequent year appropriations.

-A summary of 2006 and 2005 budgetary activity appears in Note 3.
+A summary of 2008 and 2007 budgetary activity appears in Note 3.